Aliases for PRDM14 Gene

 UniProtKB/Swiss-Prot Summary for PRDM14 Gene

 Transcription factor that has both positive and negative roles on transcription.
-Required for the maintenance of emryonic stem cell identity and the reacquisition of pluripotency in somatic cells.
+Required for the maintenance of embryonic stem cell identity and the reacquisition of pluripotency in somatic cells.
 May play an essential role in germ cell development at 2 levels: the reacquisition of potential pluripotency, including SOX2 up-regulation, and successful epigenetic reprogramming, characterized by EHMT1 repression.
 Its association with CBFA2T2 is required for the functions in pluripotency and germ cell formation (By similarity).
 Directly up-regulates the expression of pluripotency gene POU5F1 through its proximal enhancer.
-Binds to the DNA consensus sequence 5-GGTC[TC]CTAA-3.
+Binds to the DNA consensus sequence 5'-GGTC[TC]CTAA-3'.